rannn367/tp/docs/UserGuide.md

 Format: `s <STAFF_ID>:<NAME>:<PHONE>`

-* `STAFF_ID` should start with a 'S' followed by digits, e.g., S1001, and must not be longer than 10 characters
+* `STAFF_ID` should start with an 'S' (case-insensitive) followed by digits (e.g., S1001, s1001) and must not exceed 10 characters.
+Duplicate staff IDs are not allowed
 * `NAME` should only contain alphanumeric characters and spaces, and it should not be blank and must not be longer than 50 characters
 * `PHONE` should only contain digits, and it should be between 3 and 20 digits long